runicjs/runic/README.md

 # Runic

-Runicjs is a vanilla JS state management library.
-It's primary goal is to be simple, lightweight, and fast.
+RunicJS is a vanilla JS state management library.
+It's primary design goal is to be simple, lightweight, and fast.

 > **Warning**
-> Runic is in its infancy.
+> RunicJS is in its infancy.
 It's not safe to use in production at this time.

 ## Roadmap